kampffrosch94/kampffrosch94.github.io/content/posts/jpdb-year-review.md

 After spending a year of consistent study my comprehension abilities have increased manyfold.
 I have now seen 412 episodes of anime, read 69 volumes of manga, 3 short VNs and a single book.
+I have already reached my initial goal of getting to a stage where I can learn Japanese mostly from immersion.
+Of course I will continue to do so in the future.
+The journey is the reward and all that.

 I know from experience that I would have not made it this far using other tools than jpdb for my vocab study, so I am really grateful.